Careers by Major - Geology & Earth Science

 Contains several industry-specific publications, information on government funded programs from Natural Resources Canada.

 Link contains career-related information, job opportunities and earth science/geology related events happening in North America

 American Geosciences Institute

 AGI provides information services, serves as a voice of shared interests in the geosciences profession, plays a major role in strengthening geoscience education, and strives to increase public understanding of the vital role the geosciences play in society's use of resources, resilience to natural hazards, and interaction with the environment.
 This particular link focuses on career information for students.

-What's your next step?
 Take a look at our Sample Career Plan to see suggested steps that you can take towards developing your career-work search plan.
 Check our Events Calendar regularly for upcoming career related events (we offer several networking events and panels throughout the year).
-Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Summer Job Fair (held annually in January).
+Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Get Hired: Summer and Full-Time Job Fair (held annually in January).

 The Career Centre is located in DV 3094.
 For more information visit us, call 905-828-5451 or